YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

 ![CA](https://azurlane.koumakan.jp/w/images/7/7b/WichitaChibi.png "USS Wichita") - **[USS Wichita](https://azurlane.koumakan.jp/Wichita)**
 * Skill:
-  * Increases Firepower of Cruisers (both CL and CA) in the fleet by 15%
+  * Grant +15% Firepower to all CL/CA/CB in the fleet.
-  * 25% chance when firing main guns to fire another salvo
+  * 25% chance when firing main guns to fire another salvo.
+(Has an internal cooldown of 5s; do not give her the 203Mle as the gun will reload in under 5s.)

 * Desc:
 >Can you say 24 shots in a row?
 She certainly can.
 Wichita is THE heaviest frontline DPS in the entire game, bar none.
 Her HP is rather lacklustre, but it's an easily solved issue and dead enemies can't hurt you anyway.